MediaComem/comem-archidep/ex/hello-shell.md

 ## :checkered_flag: What just happened?

 In this exercise, we navigated through basic Unix commands.
-We started by creating directories and files using basic Unix commands.
-We then crafted a "treasure hunt", where we used these commands to create and modify files.
+We started by creating directories and files, and then crafted a "treasure hunt", where we used these commands to create and modify files.

 We further explored the curl command and its capabilities in interacting with the internet directly from the command line.
 Transitioning to shell scripting, we automated the treasure hunt sequence with the `auto_hunt` script.